SabAlej/pci-ui-scenario/README.md

 The other possibility was to work with `Cell Text Selection` and the options `enableCellTextSelection=true` `ensureDomOrder=true`, but it doesn't work as proposed.

+I wanted also to do some tests and arrange a little the UI in order to be responsive.